quii/pepper/README.md

 Note how we can compose built-in matchers like `BeOK`, `HaveJSONHeader` and `Not`, with the custom-built matchers to easily write very expressive tests that fail with very clear error messages.
 Pepper makes it **really easy** to check JSON responses of your HTTP handlers.

+Also note, due to the compositional nature of `Matcher[T]`, we can re-use our `Matcher[Todo]` for tests at different abstraction levels; these matchers are not coupled to HTTP, we _composed_ the matchers for this context.
+For instance, if you have a `TodoRepository`, you could use _these same matchers_ in the tests for that too.

 ### Test failure readability

-One of the most frustrating areas of working in a codebase with automated tests is how often test failure quality is poor.
+One of the most frustrating areas working with automated tests is how often test failure quality is poor.
 I'm sure every developer has into this scenario:

 > `test_foo.go:123` - `true was not equal to false`

 Computer, I already know that true is not equal to false.
 What was not false?
 What was true?
 What was the context?
-This is another reason why following TDD's process of "inspecting the failing test message" is so important, but sadly often overlooked.

-This library should make it easy for you to write tests that give you a clear, concise message when they fail.
-Here's an example of a failing test:
+Pepper makes it easy for you to write tests that give you a clear message when they fail.

 ```go
 t.Run("failure message", func(t *testing.T) {